 When grocery shopping, remember to read the

 .
 This will tell you the portion size and the total carbohydrate amount.
-For example, one granola bar can have a total of 22 grams of carbs.
+For example, 1 granola bar can have a total of 22 grams of carbs.

 To be more precise with your counting, use measuring cups and spoons, as well as a food scale.
 For example, an apple weighing 4 ounces has about 15 grams of carbohydrates.

 Use a worksheet to keep track of your meals, drinks, and snacks.
-Share this information with your dietician so that she can check on your progress.
+Share this information with your dietitian so your progress can be checked.
 Carb counting software programs are also available to help you stick to your meal plan.

 Not all foods contain carbohydrates!
 For example, a 6-ounce serving of ground beef contains no carbohydrates, but has over 500 calories.
 One teaspoon of corn oil also has no carbohydrates, but has 40 calories.